Marie-Helene Bertino: Biography

 Marie-Helene Bertino was born and raised in Northeast Philadelphia, Pennsylvania.
 She is of Italian and French Basque ancestry.
 She holds a B.A. in English from Villanova University and an M.F.A. from Brooklyn College.
 After moving to New York City in 2003, Bertino worked for a plaintiff's attorney as a biographer for people living with traumatic brain injury.
 In 2020, she was the University of Montana MFA Program's Kittredge Visiting Writer.
 She has also been faculty for the Institute of American Indian Arts' Low Residency M.F.A.
 Program and the M.A. in Creative Writing at University College Cork, an Associate Editor for One Story, and is an editor-at-large for Catapult.
 She has named Yōko Ogawa, Edward P. Jones, Toni Morrison, Cormac McCarthy, and Amy Hempel as influences on her work.

-She teaches for The New School and New York University.
+She has taught at The New School and New York University.
+She is currently a lecturer in English at Yale University.

 Writing

 Bertino's first book of short stories, Safe as Houses, was selected by Jim Shepard as the winner of the 2012 Iowa Short Fiction Prize and was subsequently published by University of Iowa Press.
 Safe as Houses was long-listed for the 2013 Frank O'Connor International Short Story Award and was named as one of The Story Prize's Outstanding Collections of 2012.
 Safe as Houses notably includes the story "North Of," in which a woman brings Bob Dylan home for Thanksgiving dinner.
 "North Of" had previously been awarded a Pushcart Prize and the 2007 Mississippi Review Prize in Fiction.
-"North Of" has also been anthologized in Mississippi Review 30 and was republished in Electric Literature's Recommended Reading.

-2AM at the Cat's Pajamas, her debut novel, was published by Crown in 2014.
+"North Of" has also been anthologized in Mississippi Review 30 and was republished in Electric Literatures Recommended Reading.2AM at the Cat's Pajamas, her debut novel, was published by Crown in 2014.
 It was selected as a 2014 Barnes & Noble Discover Great New Writers Pick and was one of NPR's Best Books of 2014.